ahmedgamal826/ahmedgamal826/README.md

 <br><br>

-- 👨‍💻 I'm a Senior at Faculty of Computers and Artificial Intelligence Benha University.
+- 👨‍💻 I am a graduate from the Faculty of Computers and Artificial Intelligence, Benha University, and a Junior Flutter Developer with 3 years of experience in mobile application development using Flutter.
+Passionate about building cross-platform apps with clean architecture and modern design patterns, eager to learn, and ready to contribute to impactful projects.

 - 🧑‍🎓I’m currently learning **Flutter and AI**